trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > Unless you're influenced by my uniqueness, I'm not going to be influenced by your advice.

 To be able to listen well we need to know what comes first.
 And it's not our ego that we are centered on, but principles.
-Therefore we have to subdue our ego when listening and stop projecting our own autobiography onto the circumstances of others.
+Therefore we have to subdue our ego when listening and stop projecting our autobiography onto the circumstances of others.
 Our presentation of ourselves in communication matters less than the health of the relationship.
 And so listening is an act of giving up our representation.

 > Most people do not listen with the intent to understand; theyjdgen with the intent to reply.
 They're either speaking or preparing to speak.
 They're filtering everything through their paradigms, reading their autobiography into other people's lives.